seddonm1/reorchestrate.com/content/posts/code-doesnt-scale-for-etl.md

 ## History of the problem

 Since Hadoop was released in 2007 users have been struggling to use it to deploy reliable and scalable Extract-Transform-Load (ETL) data pipelines.
 This was exacerbated in the early days by the ecosystem still being in flux - it felt like every day there was another major Apache Foundation project being announced adding to the Hadoop ecosystem.
-Now, with the convergence of; adoption of cloud infrastructure, much more powerful hardware/faster networking and maturity of open-source solutions like Apache Spark it should be easier than ever to build ETL pipelines - but organisations are still grappling with how to rapidly deliver reliable and scalable ETL pipelines.
+Now with the convergence of the adoption of cloud infrastructure, much more powerful hardware/faster networking and maturity of open-source solutions like Apache Spark it should be easier than ever to build ETL pipelines - but organisations are still grappling with how to rapidly deliver reliable and scalable ETL pipelines.

 ## Just do Code?